Bobby Rush: Early life, education, and activism

+Left to right: William Hampton, brother of Fred Hampton; Jesse Jackson, national director of Operation Breadbasket; Bobby Rush, defense minister of the Illinois Black Panther Party; Renault Robinson, president of the Afro-American Patrolmen's League.

 Throughout the 1960s, Rush was involved in the civil rights movement and worked in civil disobedience campaigns in the southern United States.
 After co-founding the Illinois chapter of the Black Panther Party in 1968, he served as its defense minister.
 After the Chicago Police Department and the State's Attorney Office assassinated Black Panther Fred Hampton in a police raid, Rush said, "We needed to arm ourselves", and called the police "pigs".
 Earlier that year, Rush had discussed the philosophy of his membership in the Black Panthers, saying, "Black people have been on the defensive for all these years.
 The trend now is not to wait to be attacked.
 We advocate offensive violence against the power structure."
 After Hampton's death, Rush became acting chairman of the Illinois Black Panther Party.
 He worked on several nonviolent projects that built support for the Black Panthers in African-American communities, such as coordinating a medical clinic which offered sickle-cell anemia testing on an unprecedented scale.
 Rush was imprisoned for six months in 1972 on a weapons charge after carrying a pistol into a police station.
 In 1974, he left the Black Panthers, who were already in decline.
 "We started glorifying thuggery and drugs", he told People.
 A deeply religious born-again Christian, Rush said, "I don't repudiate any of my involvement in the Panther party—it was part of my maturing."